ibexa/documentation-user/docs/creating_content_advanced.md

     Forms enable you to place a survey, questionnaire, sign-up form, etc. on your site.

-    Create a Form like a regular Content item by choosing the Form Content Type.
+    Create a form like a regular Content item by choosing the Form Content Type.
-    Click the edit button to start adding fields to the Form.
+    Click the edit button to start adding fields to the form.

     [screenshot]

-    You create a form by dragging different types of fields into it.
+    Build a form by dragging different types of fields into it.
     The available types are:

     - Single line input